ksappask/AK11/README.md

-It is a React Native Based Online Fantasy Gaming App.
+It is a React Native Based Online Gaming App.
 I created this using React Native, Firestore DB and Firebase Cloud Functions.